LSHTMPathogenSeqLab/malaria-hub/selection/README.md

 * annotation - tab-separated file with description of every snp.
 Required columns __Chr, Pos, Ref, Alt_1, Gene_name_1__.
 Gene naming need to be in accordance.
 Can be prepared with SnpEff/CSQ.

 * gene/product file - tab-separated file with information about gene/product.
-Required columns __chr, pos_start, pos_end, gene_id, product, gene_name__ Used to annotate candidate regions.
+Required columns __chr, pos_start, pos_end, gene_id, gene_product, gene_name__ Used to annotate candidate regions.
 Can be extracted per species from PlasmoDB.
 Go to _Genes_ > _Annotation,curation and identifiers_ > _Updated annotation at GeneDB_ -> Species filter >  Apply > Download table.

 # Arguments